 -Morphology of the retro-malleolar groove: in the 82% of the population it has a concave aspect; flat or convex aspects predispose to lateral dislocation and PB longitudinal tears.
 This condition could lead to peroneal instability and spontaneous dislocation, however, like in the presented case and in more than 60% of patient no symptoms or abnormalities could be detected at clinical evaluation [7].

--Peroneus Quartus muscle: accessory muscle, that arises from the distal third of the lateral fibula, to insert on calcaneus or cuboid, passing posterior to peroneal tendons.
+-Peroneus Quartus muscle: the most common accessory muscle of the ankle (12-22% of the population), accessory muscle, that arises from the distal third of the lateral fibula, to insert on calcaneus or cuboid, passing posterior to peroneal tendons.
 It is usually asymptomatic, but it may produce impingement inside of the retro-malleolar groove and predispose to peroneus brevis tendon dislocation and tears.

 -Low-lying PB muscle belly: is an abnormally distal extension of the PB muscle at the level of the retro-malleolar groove and predispose to peroneal tendon diseases and SPR injuries.

 PB split lesions are visible on US investigation and are lesions of continuity that affected the long axis of the tendon [8].
 The exams should be performed with static and dynamic imaging (flexion, extension and eversion), along short and long axis, with the patient in supine decubitus and the ankle internally rotated [9].
 Split lesion causes the formation of two hemi-tendons, usually different in size, that surround the peroneus longus tendon.
-Frequently the fluid distension of the synovial peroneal tendon sheath with hypervascularization at power Doppler is associated [8].
+Frequently, fluid distension of the synovial peroneal tendon sheath with increased vascularity at power Doppler are associated [8].

-The diagnosis of peroneus brevis split lesion is typically formulated in the basis of clinical examination and US, but MRI is useful to evaluate the suffering of the subchondral bone and the extension of the tendon lesion, possible predisposing factors and helpful for planning the appropriate treatment [3,5].
+The diagnosis of peroneus brevis split lesion is typically formulated in the basis of clinical examination and US, but MRI is useful to evaluate the suffering of the subchondral bone and the extension of the tendon lesion, possible predisposing factors and helpful for planning the appropriate treatment [3,6].